 Installation was straightforward enough.
 Here are the before/afters.

-Then I sealed the seam between the wall and counter, cleaned the wall, Agent Smith cut a small piece of wood to seal up the hole left from the outlet and then I put up the tile.
+I sealed the seam between the wall and counter and cleaned the wall.
+Agent Smith cut a small piece of wood to seal up the hole left from the outlet, and then I put up the tile.
+Here are some shots of the last bit of the work.

 We’re quite happy with the setup as it makes the best use of the limited space.